Softcatala/catalan-dict-tools/README.md

 ### Per fer
 * En el diccionari arrel marcar les fonts d'origen de cada paraula.
 Això servirà per a comprovar la correcció de les dades.

+# LICENSE

+This project and the whole dictionaries derived from it are lincensed under a dual license LGPL v2.1 and GPL v2.
+See the files lgpl-2.1.txt and gpl-2.0.txt.